Medieval Serfdom of Roman origin

 The serf system reached its zenith around 1250, it slowly started to die out from that time onwards with the exception of north Germany, Poland and Russia.

-Life evolved around farming and the old family or tribal based communities continued this communal tradition in the larger entity of the ‘permanent’ village; socially, economically and politically.
+Life revolved around farming and the old family or tribal based communities continued this communal tradition in the larger entity of the ‘permanent’ village; socially, economically and politically.
 These villages are rather different from modern villages.
-In the early days there were only peasants, no merchants or trades people.
+In the early days there were only peasants, no merchants, or trades people.
 A large village would perhaps have a mill, a bakery and a blacksmith, of course all ‘controlled’ by the Lord.
-These were monopolies that not only kept the prices high, it also stopped competition that could have lead to innovations.
+These were monopolies that not only kept the prices high, but it also stopped competition that could have led to innovations.

-The village was a continuation of the age old agriculture based civilisations; life evolved around the peasant economy, very little money changed hands, the essence of life was survival.
+The village was a continuation of the age-old agriculture based civilisations; life revolved around the peasant economy, very little money changed hands, the essence of life was survival.
 Until the 20th century farms were rarely larger than one or two acres and while the yield had of course significantly improved it remained largely a subsistence operation.